This tutorial will cover:

 Connect to YubiHSM2

-Set keepalive active to facilitate usability during first time use.
+Enable keepalive to facilitate usability during first time use (keepalive is enabled by default).
 Remember that this will consume one session

 yubihsm> debug all

-Many commands require for a Session ID to be specified.
+Many commands require a Session ID to be specified.
 To obtain a Session ID use the

-session open command followed by an Authkey ID and a derivation password.
+session open command followed by an Authentication Key ID and a derivation password.

-By default the YubiHSM 2 comes with a pre-installed Authkey with Object ID
+By default the YubiHSM 2 comes with a pre-installed Authentication Key with Object ID

 1 and derivation password

 password.
-To open a Session with this Authkey use
+To open a Session with this Authentication Key use

 yubihsm> session open 1 password Created session 0